Onyekachi Apam

 Onyekachi Apam (born 30 December 1986) is a Nigerian former professional footballer who played as a defender.
 He represented Nigeria at the 2008 Summer Olympics in Beijing as part of the men's football team.

-Career
+Club career

 In 2005, Apam tried out for Nice, where he eventually signed.
 He made 105 appearances and extended his contract to end in 2013 rather than 2012 before transferring to Rennes in 2010.
 Apam sat out most his time at Rennes due first to a knee injury and later to an ankle injury.
 He left Rennes in early 2014 after appearing only 23 times in four years and signed with Seattle Sounders FC in September just before the MLS roster freeze.
 He was released without making an appearance on 5 December.

-Team Nigeria
+International career

 During his career, Apam represented Nigeria's national team 14 times, including the 2005 FIFA World Youth Championship; the 2008 Africa Cup and the Summer Olympics; and the FIFA World Cup and the Africa Cup of Nations in 2010.
 Nigeria won a silver medal at the 2008 Olympics.